Integrating Secrets Management Services - Configuration

 Fabric supports 2 authentication methods:

-• Directly - where AUTH_TOKEN property should be set.
+• Directly - where the AUTH_TOKEN property should be set.

 When using this method, Fabric accesses the Vault URL with the token as auth credentials to get the secret.